VRahaman/Springer_BDACSMLT/README.md

 Editors

-Sanjiv Sharma (MITS Gwalior IN), PhD wrote many research articles and currently he is Asstt Professor in the Department of Humanities Madhav Institute of Technology and Science Gwalior India.
+Sanjiv Sharma (MITS Gwalior IN), PhD wrote many research articles and currently he is Asstt Professor in the Department of CSE/IT, Madhav Institute of Technology and Science Gwalior, India.

 Valiur Rahaman (MITS Gwalior IN), PhD Author of Interpretations: Essays in Literary Theory (2010), Introducing Digital Humanities (2016), Acts of Literary Theory (2017), and editor of Aesthetics of Interrogation: Astitvrasa (2017).
 Currently he is Asstt Professor in the Department of Humanities Madhav Institute of Technology and Science Gwalior India.

 G.R.
-Sinha (MIIT Myanmar), PhD ACM distinguish speaker, author and editor, is professor at MIIT Myanmar.
+Sinha (MIIT Myanmar), PhD ACM distinguish speaker, author and editor, is a Professor at MIIT Myanmar.
 After dozens of publications he has recently published Cognitive Informatics, Computer Modelling, and Cognitive Science (2020)